-- are eligible for a Revolut account (e.g. they must be an EEA resident).
+- are eligible for a Revolut account (They must be resident of a country in which Revolut operates).

 So I've referred someone, what's next?

-You’ll be credited the communicated amount for each person you refer, as long as they:
+You’ll receive a reward for each person you refer, as long as they:

-- successfully sign up to a Revolut account via your referral link (don’t forget this!), and
+- successfully sign up to a Revolut account via your referral link (don’t forget this!)

 - top up their account via bank transfer, credit card or debit card

 - order a physical card

 I've been referred by a Revolut account holder, what's next?

 You’ll receive your reward after your first card payment is completed.
 You can check the status of your payment in the app simply by tapping on it.